 Pelvic inflammatory disease (PID)

 Pelvic inflammatory disease, commonly called PID, is the spread of vaginal infections to the upper parts of the genital tracts of women like the uterus and fallopian tubes.
 It is usually due to gonorrhea or chlamydia vaginal infections.
-However, other infections like bacterial vaginosis can cause it
+However, other vaginal infections like bacterial vaginosis can sometimes be present at the same time.

 If you’ve had intercourse without condom then its possible you could have PID.
 Symptoms of PID are